The corrupted ghost of a mountain hiking woman.

 In return, the cult shifted their rituals to fit more towards their new god’s will.
 Their leader, who had the strongest connection due to the magic wand, steered them towards the correct path.
 To make the people accept them as equals became a mutual goal, even though the way to achieve it was misguided.
 They used their magic to rebel and scare people.

-The people of the local towns quickly got fed up with this behaviour from the catpeople and organised an offensive.
+The people of the local towns quickly got fed up with this behavior from the catpeople and organized an offensive.
 An angry mob caught the catpeople off guard one night and raided the camp.
 Many were killed on both sides and the wand was stolen.
-The being watching over the catpeople was enraged.
+The entity watching over the catpeople was enraged.

 In a last ditch effort to save them the being transferred all of its power to the wand sacrificing its sentience in the process.
 However, the wand was now an exceptionally powerful artifact that could seemingly attract catpeople close enough to it to attempt to retrieve it, should it fall into the wrong hands.
 Anybody who held the wand in their possession would be struck by unbelievably bad luck, hallucinations and recurring nightmares.
 Those that stole the wand found themselves set upon and attacked by catpeople wherever they went.
 There was no hiding.